The funnel is dead, and the inbound methodology has completely shifted to the flywheel framework.

 In 2018 and onward, people put a lot more value on recommendations from their friends and families than on what you say about your organization.
 HubSpot's research found that people are:

 Hence, the reliance on word of mouth continues to gain steam.
-In fact, as HubSpot's research found, word of mouth referrals and customer references are the top sources of information people rely on when making purchase decisions for business softwares.
+In fact, as HubSpot's research found, word-of-mouth referrals and customer references are the top sources of information people rely on when making purchase decisions for business software.

 As you can see, the flywheel framework isn't just some trendy update on business jargon.
 It's a necessity.